 Progress Update From Client

-In January, Graeme contacted me to help him optimise his nutrition to help him to complete numerous endurance cycle events with the main focus being on Alpe d’Huez 2018 in July.
+In January, Graeme contacted me to help him optimise his nutrition for cycling to help him to complete numerous endurance events with the main focus being on Alpe d’Huez 2018 in July.
 This event is over 3 days and consists of a gruelling 146 miles, taking in some of the extreme inclines that feature in the Tour de France.

 Graeme attempted this last year but due to extreme fatigue due to poor nutrition practices, he was forced to pull out before finishing.
 He has said he now see’s this event as unfinished business and is determined to complete it this year!